miklevin/MikeLev.in/_posts/2025-04-14-is-grok-better-than-chatgpt.md

 ratchet-up the cost on you while degrading the quality of the cheap-tier (like the slower responses in Cursor) when switching costs are high.

+It's worth noting that all the VSCode AI forks & plugins like Windsurf and Cline are copying the user experience nuances of Cursor, so maybe the habit lock-in isn't so bad.
+In fact, this list as of last week includes VSCode itself as Microsoft wakes up and throws in CoPilot with Agentic mode to VSCode *for free!*

 ## Head-to-Head Comparison: Grok 3 vs ChatGPT

 This article does a head-to-head comparison between Grok 3's response and